London 601-700

 VELLUM

-INDENTURE Marriage Settlement PARKER London 1846 guaranteed original - from
+INDENTURE Marriage Settlement PARKER London 1846 guaranteed original - from the

-JOHN MEADOWS RODWELL RECTOR OF ST. ETHELBURGA IN THE CITY OF LONDON AND THE
+MEADOWS RODWELL RECTOR OF ST. ETHELBURGA IN THE CITY OF LONDON AND THE

 REVEREND THOMAS MILES OF WILLOUGHBY WATERLESS IN THE COUNTY OF LEICESTER OF